-Within five (5) University business days of the initial decision letter, the complainant or the accused student may appeal the conduct decision by submitting a written request for appeal to the Dean of Student Services that is signed by the appealing party, dated, and explains the reasons for appeal.
+Within five (5) University business days of the initial decision letter, the complainant or the respondent may appeal the conduct decision by submitting a written request for appeal to the Dean of Student Services that is signed by the appealing party, dated, and explains the reasons for appeal.

 Except as required to explain the basis of new information, an appeal shall be limited to review of the verbatim record of the initial hearing and supporting documents for one or more of the following purposes:

-a.
-Procedural Error: To determine whether the original hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and present information that the Code was violated, and giving the accused student a reasonable opportunity to prepare and to present a rebuttal of those allegations.
+- Procedural Error: To determine whether the original hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complainant a reasonable opportunity to prepare and present information that the Code was violated, and giving the respondent a reasonable opportunity to prepare and to present a rebuttal of those allegations.

 In the event a verbatim recording is not available due to mechanical failure or otherwise, the absence of the verbatim record shall not, in itself, be cause for appeal.
-In such cases the Coordinator of Student Life & Development will contact the hearing authority.
-The hearing authority will issue a record, which will include the finding, what information was considered, and the basis for the finding.
-This record shall be considered sufficient for review by an appeal authority.
+In such cases the Coordinator of Student Life & Development will provide the hearing authority record, which will, be considered sufficient for review by an appeal authority.

 The appeal authority reviewing the appeal may do any of the following: